RustForWeb/leptos-utils/packages/leptos-maybe-callback/README.md

 }
 ```

-## Rust For Web
+## Rust for Web

-The Leptos Maybe Callback project is part of [Rust For Web](https://github.com/RustForWeb).
+The Leptos Maybe Callback project is part of [Rust for Web](https://github.com/RustForWeb).

-[Rust For Web](https://github.com/RustForWeb) creates and ports web UI libraries for Rust.
+[Rust for Web](https://github.com/RustForWeb) creates and ports web UI libraries for Rust.
 All projects are free and open source.